wilfred11/iv/README.md

 The whole idea of this setup is to try to statistically guess the influence by education.
 As all random data is normally distributed, this should be possible.

-The Python package dowhy is created for this kind of
+The Python package dowhy is created for this kind of calculations.

+## Finding an estimand

 The first thing to do is to let dowhy attempt to find an estimand.

 As the voucher is uninfluenced by the unobserved U node, and it influences education, it is a good estimand for the effect of education on income.

-## Find an estimand

 The output upon finding the estimand voucher looks like